vronney/responsive_portfolio/README.md

 - Also, that I am able to implement third party tools
 - Implemented [SuperSlides](https://github.com/nicinabox/superslides) to showcase full screen sliders
 - Used [Typed.js](https://github.com/mattboldt/typed.js/) for the plugin to give a typing effect
+- Used [Owl Carousel](https://owlcarousel2.github.io/OwlCarousel2/) for the plugin to give the skills section the scrolling effect and filling-in effect

 ## Images